 For a person charged with violating the marijuana laws or possessing over an ounce of marijuana, or who is charged with possession with intent to distribute or sell marijuana faces a felony charge and upon conviction can be imprisoned not less than one no more than 10 years.
 That can include jail time, significant periods of probation, community service and drug treatment.
 However, drug cases and marijuana cases are not easy for the state to prove in Georgia.

-Due to recent changes in CBD laws and marijuana laws, all marijuana samples are now required to be submitted to the Georgia Bureau of Investigations for verification of the amount of THC level.
+Due to recent changes in CBD laws and marijuana laws, all marijuana samples are now required to be submitted to the Georgia Bureau of Investigations.
+Samples are sent for verification of the amount of THC level.
 If the substance comes below a certain THC level, then it is considered CBD and is legal to Possess.